Ndhlovu1/Jetpack-Compose-Application/README.md

 ### Most Commonly Used Layouts

-1. ROW - Places composables horizontally
+1. Row - Places composables horizontally
      The position of the composable is defined through the **Arrangement** Property **Main Axis** is the **Horizontal Axis**